 How to Reach Malana Village?

 In order to reach Malana Village, you must first reach Kasol.
-Kasol is located at a distance of about 30km from Bhuntar.
-An hour’s ride through the mesmerising valley will take you to Kasol.
+Kasol is located at a distance of about 30 km from Bhuntar.
+An hour’s ride through the mesmerizing valley will take you to Kasol.

 Malana village lies at a distance of about 21.5 km from Kasol.
 A bumpy cab ride will see you sifting through rickety roads for about an hour until you finally reach the starting point from where you’ll have to continue your journey by foot.